 Kennesaw State University

-Description of the Capstone Experience and Results.
+Description of the Capstone Experience and Results

 The process of analyzing students, parents, and teachers regarding teacher websites at Lassiter High school was thorough and yielded great results.
 Students, parents, and teachers each received specific surveys to gather information regarding which websites are used, the ease of access and navigation of these websites, commonly used features, and features that are not beneficial.
 After gathering all this data, the data was analyzed to determine which websites are the most favored by students, parents, and teachers and why these are the most favored websites.
 Tutorial videos were developed for the three websites that were most liked by students and parents to help teachers with future implementation.
 The process of analyzing these teacher websites has given teachers a platform to use the feedback from students and parents to develop a better method of communicating via a teacher website to encourage student success.